agibsonsw/AndyEdits/README.md

 A shortcut can toggle outlining of the edited lines.
 An optional icon can appear in the gutter - although this may interfere if you also use Bookmarks.
-You could use your own icon if you prefer!
+You could use your own icon if you prefer! icon_scope determines the colour of the icon and outlining:
+"class" works well for me.

 You can remove the edit history for a region using another shortcut, via a quick panel.